QCoDeS/broadbean/README.md

 $ cd docs
 $ make html
 ```
-then have a look at the file `bbdir/docs/build/html/index.html`.
+then ignore all warnings and just have a look at the file `bbdir/docs/build/html/index.html`.